-CHAPTER X

-Load-bearing structures and pipeline systems
+CHAPTER X Load-bearing structures and pipeline systems

-Load-bearing structures and maritime systems
+Section 56 Load-bearing structures and maritime systems

-Load-bearing structures shall maintain satisfactory safety in use, failure, fatigue and accident limit states.
-They shall be able to withstand the loads/actions they are exposed to, including loads/actions with an annual likelihood of 10^{-2} in the failure limit state and the loads/actions that follow from Section 11, in the accident limit state.
+Load-bearing structures shall maintain satisfactory safety in serviceability, ultimate, fatigue, accidental and abnormal limit states.
+They shall be able to withstand the loads they are exposed to, including loads with an annual likelihood of $10^{-2}$ in the ultimate limit state and the loads that follow from Section 11, in the accidental and abnormal limit state.